Does Harvard superscore the SAT?

 Does Harvard Require SAT for 2022?

 Does Harvard Require SAT for 2022 admissions?
-Though we’re trying to know “does Harvard superscore the SAT scores?” and the answer is a “No”, it has been decided that applicants to Harvard College will not be required to submit their scores from standardized tests for at least the next four years.
+Aside from Harvard not being able to superscore your SAT scores, it has been decided that applicants to Harvard College will not be required to submit their scores from standardized tests for at least the next four years.

 As a result of the announcement made by the College that it would extend its test optionality policy during the pandemic, prospective students for the upcoming classes of ’27, ’28, ’29, and ’30 at Harvard College will be able to apply to the institution without having to provide their SAT or ACT scores.